skanjo/paulrobertlloyd-v4/src/_content/projects/bravissimo.md

 Clearleft had assembled a small team to work alongside the company’s in-house development team, led by Luke Bennett, to re-develop their e-commerce site.
 James Box concentrated on the user experience with James Bates providing an initial design direction.

-{% render 'screenshots' with screenshots.brastrap
+{% include 'screenshots' with screenshots.brastrap
   alignment: 'bleed'
 %}